 There have been seventeen occasions on which a team has recorded a 1-2 finish at Spa Francorchamps.
 Ferrari and McLaren are tied for most 1-2 finishes at the track, with five each.
 The most recent 1-2 finish here was for Mercedes in 2020.

-There are six previous winners of the Belgian Grand Prix on the current grid.
-Kimi Raikkonen and Lewis Hamilton have each won at Spa four times, Sebastian Vettel has taken three victories here and Daniel Ricciardo recorded his only Belgian Grand Prix victory so far in 2014.
+There are five previous winners of the Belgian Grand Prix on the 2022 grid.
+Lewis Hamilton has won at Spa four times, Sebastian Vettel has taken three victories here and Daniel Ricciardo recorded his only Belgian Grand Prix victory so far in 2014.
 Charles Leclerc became the 27th different winner at the circuit by taking his maiden win at the 2019 Belgian Grand Prix, while Max Verstappen became the track’s 28th winner in 2021.

 The longest streak of different winners at this track came between 1965 and 1986, when there were no repeat victors in the eight races held at the track during the period.